Louis XVI style: Furniture

-Louis XVI style furniture, particularly the furniture made for the royal palaces, is among the most finely-crafted and valuable ever produced in France.
-Much of it was produced at the Garde-Meuble du Roi, the royal furniture worship, directed by Francois II Foliot (1748–1808).
+Louis XVI style furniture, particularly the furniture made for the royal palaces, is among the most finely crafted and valuable ever produced in France.
+Much of it was produced at the Garde-Meuble du Roi, the royal furniture workshop, directed by Francois II Foliot (1748–1808).
 Among the notable craftsmen of the period were Georges Jacob, who made a suite of sofas and chairs for the apartments of Marie Antoinette at Versailles and for those of the Comte d'Artois, the King's brother, at the Temple.
 Oak, mahogany and walnut were the woods most commonly used.
 The chairs of the early period made for Marie Antoinette were richly decorated gilded carvings, usually with floral patterns.
 The chairs and sofas were usually upholstered in satin, with more elaborate medallions embroidered in silk attached.
 Later in the period, more exotic themes, often taken from popular theatre productions in Paris, appeared in decoration of furniture.
 These included Chinese, Arabesque, and Etruscan figures.
 A variety of specialized pieces of furniture were created, including lightweight chairs for men sitting at gambling tables, and specialized chairs for boudoirs, dressing rooms, libraries, and antechambers.

 The beds, especially in the chambers de parade or ceremonial bedrooms of the royal palaces, were of monumental proportions and were usually separated from the rest of the room by a balustrade.
 These beds were termed à la Duchesse, and featured an ornate canopy over the bed.
 The sculpted and gilded wood frame of the silk embroidered canopy over the bed of Marie Antoinette at Fontainebleau, installed in 1787, was so heavy that two additional columns were placed under it at night avoid its collapse.